getsentry/sentry-javascript/packages/launchdarkly/README.md

   </a>
 </p>

-# Sentry Integration for Feedback
+# Sentry Integration for LaunchDarkly

 This SDK is **considered experimental and in a beta state**.
 It may experience breaking changes, and may be discontinued at any time.
 Please reach out on [GitHub](https://github.com/getsentry/sentry-javascript/issues/new/choose) if you have